KZeillmann/blog/src/pages/posts/how-does-a-sql-database-work.md

   import Layout from '../../layouts/BlogPost.astro' import Cool from '../../components/Author.astro' import '../../styles/blog.css'
-title: How Does an SQL Database Work?
+title: How Does a SQL Database Work?
 (Part 1)
 description: An exploration of the PostgreSQL source code
 publishDate: 2022 July 17
 draft: false